Granola-Team/mina-indexer/README.md

 ### Deployment

-To deploy a mina-indexer locally, '/mnt/mina-indexer-prod' must exist.
+To deploy a mina-indexer locally, the directory `/mnt/mina-indexer-prod` must exist.

-This is on '/mnt' because the testing code may download large volumes of test data, and placing on '/mnt' gives an opportunity to use different storage volumes from one's build directory.
-(Set `VOLUMES_DIR` environment variable if you want to replace '/mnt' with another path.)

 Run `just deploy-local-prod` to start an instance.